allebone/help.omni.af.mil/docs/PEX/Training.md

 3. Required Fields.

-Course Name.
+    1. Course Name.
 The name must be unique compared to the other courses listed.

-Grade Sets.
+    2. Grade Sets.
 You cannot create a Course without first creating a Grade Set in the Squadron.
 See Help Topic, Setup Mission Training.

-Training Days.
+    3. Training Days.
 The number of days a course will last.

 4. Optional Fields.

-Course Number.
+    1. Course Number.
 Usually listed in the SOI if applicable.

-Description.
+    2. Description.
 Provides detailed information regarding the course.

-MDS.
+    3. MDS.
 The particular Mission Design Series.
 When importing a course, a pop-up will appear asking you to select the appropriate MDS for the course.
 This is the only time you will be able to choose an MDS for an imported course.
 NOTE: You can select an MDS for a new course only if the MDS is already in the PEX Database.
 See Help Topic, Aircraft listed under Maintenance.

-Course Type.
+    4. Course Type.
 Determines in what tab of the Training Folder this course will be displayed.
 The default is Qual Training Tab.
 Unit Defined can be relabeled via Qual Training Setup.

-Regression.
+    5. Regression.
 Used to apply HQ AMC or HQ AFSOC regression rule logic if applicable.
 Regression rules apply to Task grades, not BOI grades.

-Forms: Summary, Gradesheet, Comments, Closeout.
+    6. Forms: Summary, Gradesheet, Comments, Closeout.
 Forms are not mandatory but they should be.
 If you do not select specific forms you will lose functionality you may want to utilize while grading.
 The AF Form 4419 is available as a Closeout form.

+!!!NOTE
-NOTE: If your MAJCOM/Unit utilizes Task Grades and BOI Grades, you wil need to select the ACC 206 form on the Courses page.
+    If your MAJCOM/Unit utilizes Task Grades and BOI Grades, you wil need to select the ACC 206 form on the Courses page.
 When you select the ACC 206 form, data from the Task Grades and BOI Grades will automatically import into this form once grading is complete.

+!!!
+NOTE
-NOTE: If your MAJCOM/Unit utilizes Proficiency Levels, Knowledge Levels, and BOI Grades, you wil need to select the AF 4024 form on the Courses page.
+    If your MAJCOM/Unit utilizes Proficiency Levels, Knowledge Levels, and BOI Grades, you wil need to select the AF 4024 form on the Courses page.
 When you select the AF 4024 form, data from the Proficiency Level, Knowledge Level, and BOI Grades will automatically import into this form once grading is complete.

+!!!
+NOTE
-NOTE: Intel Units wil select the AF 4381 Form.
+    Intel Units wil select the AF 4381 Form.

 5. Limit Instructors.
 Check this box if you want to limit student instructors to only those selected as primary, secondary, and continuity instructors \(not all course instructors\).

 6. Click off the highlighted course to Save.

-246

 7. Setup Most Common Grades.
 You can select up to five of the most commonly used grades for an individual course.
 This allows quick grading on the gradesheet, while retaining the ability to use all grades in the course gradeset.
 For example, your course Grade Set uses Task Proficiency Levels 1 through 4, and Task Knowledge Levels A through D. The most common grades are 1A, 1B, 2A, 2B, and 3A.

-A.  Right-click on the Course row and select Setup Most Common Grades.
+    1. Right-click on the Course row and select Setup Most Common Grades.

-B.  When the dialog opens, select and add the most common Task Grades, Task Proficiency Levels, and/or Task Knowledge Levels.
+    2. When the dialog opens, select and add the most common Task Grades, Task Proficiency Levels, and/or Task Knowledge Levels.

-C.  The selected grades appear in the Common Grades Order grid.
+    3. The selected grades appear in the Common Grades Order grid.

-D.  Drag and drop those grades into your desired display order.
+    4. Drag and drop those grades into your desired display order.

-E.  Grades will appear on the Gradesheet as displayed here.
+    5. Grades will appear on the Gradesheet as displayed here.
 Uncommon grades can still be selected by expanding the Gradesheet.

-F.  Click Save or Save & Close.
+    6. Click Save or Save & Close.

-G.   New in 5.16.1.
+    7. New in 5.16.1.
 Courses with customized grades show a checkmark in the Grade Set Is Customized column.

-H.   New in 5.16.1.
+    8. New in 5.16.1.
 Once saved, you can copy these common grades to other courses, if those courses use the same gradeset.
 In the same dialog, click Copy To.

-I.  When the Copy Common Grades to Courses dialog opens, select the desired courses and click Copy Grades To Course.
+    9. When the Copy Common Grades to Courses dialog opens, select the desired courses and click Copy Grades To Course.

-J.  Click Save or Save & Close.
+    10. Click Save or Save & Close.

-K.  When the dialog closes note the Grade Set Is Customized column shows a check for each course utilizing this option.
+    11. When the dialog closes note the Grade Set Is Customized column shows a check for each course utilizing this option.

-Activate a course
+### Activate a course

 Courses need to be activated in order to export the QT File and enrol students.
 Click Activate when building the course is finished.
 A course cannot be edited when it is listed as Activated.
 If you are importing a course sent to you, it will be listed as Activated.
 If an Imported Course needs to be edited, you can Copy as a Local Course.
 See later section for more information.